learn-academy-2022-alpha/week-1-assessment-KattyKatra/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: Takes one or more functions as arguments

-2. Jest:
+2. Jest: JavaScript framework for test runs

-3. Objects:
+3. Objects: A standalone entity with its on properties

-4. Method:
+4. Method: Actions performed on objects.

-5. Classes:
+5. Classes: Object templates.